Scott Gourley

 and switched to rugby league in 1990 playing for the St George Dragons, the Sydney Roosters and making one Test appearance for the Kangaroos.

 Background

 Gourley was born in Hornsby, New South Wales, Australia, raised in Narrabri and attended Narrabri High School.
 He studied economics at the University of Sydney.
-He is of Irish descent through his father, the former Irish rugby union international Robin Gourley, who played in the winning St George rugby league premiership winning sides of 1965 and 1966.
+He is of Irish descent through his father, the former Irish rugby union international Robin Gourley, who played in the St George rugby league premiership winning sides of 1965 and 1966.

 Rugby union career

 Before moving to Sydney, Gourley captained the Australian Schoolboys rugby union side on their 1986 tour of New Zealand.
 His Sydney club rugby was played with the Eastwood RUFC.
 He was selected for the 1988 Australia rugby union tour of England, Scotland and Italy and made his Test debut for the Wallabies against Scotland at Murrayfield scoring a try on debut.
 He played a Test against Italy on that same tour.
 He earned five international rugby union Test caps between 1988 and 1989 as a flanker.
 He was a prominent member of the side, with some fearsome displays of running against the touring British Lions in 1989.
 Gourley is remembered for a magnificent try scored in the first Test of that series at the Sydney Football Stadium, running through several tacklers to cross the line at the northern end of the ground.